 Career Management Question six: How often do you want to review my work?

-Career Management Question seven: Who in the organization should I include or work with on this project?
+Career Management Question seven: Who in the organization should I work with on this project?

 Career Management Question eight: What history, pitfalls, or landmines do I need to be aware of?
-Has anyone tried to do this before, with what outcomes?
+Has anyone tried to do this before, and if yes, with what outcomes?
 Who in the organization supports this project?
 Who doesn’t?

 If you’ve been in your job for a long time or have been working on a project for a while, it’s not too late to ask these questions.
 Simply approach the person with whom you’re working and say, “I want to be sure I’m doing great work on _____________ project.
 Can I ask you a couple of questions about the desired end results and how we should be communicating as I make progress?”

 Lots of people aren’t the best delegators.
 They give us a project, ask if we have any questions, and provide a due date.
 Don’t fall into the trap of completing an entire project and then asking for feedback.
 Even if the person delegating the work doesn’t want to see your progress, ask for that feedback.
 Schedule weekly or monthly review meetings, present the work you’ve done, and ask for feedback.
 If you get to the end of a project or responsibility and are surprised by the reaction, you didn’t ask enough questions at the beginning and middle of the project.

 People will tell you everything you need to do a good job, if you ask.
 Take control of your career.
 Ask more.
 Assume less.